spinnaker/spinnaker/documentation/collab_dev.md

 change touches.
 For non-trivial changes, we may want two reviewers.
 The primary reviewer will make this decision and nominate a second reviewer, if needed.
-Except for trivial changes, PRs should not be committed until relevant parties (e.g., owners of the subsystem affected by the PR) have had a reasonable chance to look at the PR in their local business hours.
+Except for trivial changes, PRs should not be committed until relevant parties (e.g., owners of the subsystems affected by the PR) have had a reasonable chance to look at the PR in their local business hours.